 A: First, register with us for free.
-If you have already registered, log in here to update your information.
 Then, be sure to send your applicant a signed contract on camp letterhead, outlining the dates of employment, position, and stipend.
 If this is a returning staff member, you can give him/her a performance evaluation from last summer, which can be used as his reference for the application.
-Once you've taken care of that, your applicant will be ready to fill out our Direct Placement Application.
+Once you've taken care of that, your applicant will be ready to fill out our Self Placement Application.

-Q: When should my staff send in their Direct Placement applications?
+Q: When should my staff send in their Self Placement applications?

 A: Participants are responsible for paying their own program, visa, insurance and travel fees.
 You may elect to pay the fees for the participant, However, you're not required to do so.
 If you do choose to pay the program fees for your participant, please keep in mind that if they do not receive a visa or pull out of the program after their forms have been printed, applicable refunds are dependent upon them returning their forms to us.
 If applicants pay for their own fees, they have more incentive to return the forms in order to get a refund.

 Q: One of my staff members came through another organization last year.
 Is it okay if she comes through InterExchange this year?